Dick Marsh

-Victor Burton "Dick" Marsh (August 29, 1906 – January 23, 1968) was an American football player for the National Football League.
+Victor Burton "Dick" Marsh (August 29, 1906 – January 23, 1968) was an American football player for the National Football League (NFL).
 During the 1933 season he played for the New York Giants.

 Career

 Marsh was born in Sayre, Beckham County, Oklahoma, USA on August 29, 1906, to Orris McCartney Marsh (1876–1940) and Gertrude Maude Marsh (1877–1964).
 He attended grammar school and high school in Sayre, graduating in 1925.
 He went on to study at Phillips University and gained a degree in petroleum engineering from the University of Oklahoma.

 He was a member of the university football team and lettered in football during his time at Phillips.
 He gained his coaches certificate, and after graduating he became assistant coach at Phillips.
 He also worked in the Beckham County National Bank as a teller, and for the California Oil Company in the engineering department.

 He played professional football in the NFL for the New York Giants in 1933.
 He also played for the Paterson Giants (IFL) in the same year.
 In 1934 he was selected as the most outstanding former student.